Using Perplexity for Deep OSINT Research

 Phase 3: VERIFICATION (Manual + Human)

-├─ Cross-reference Perplexity and Espectro findings
+├─ Cross-checking Perplexity and espectrosint findings

-├─ Verify against authoritative sources
+├─ Verifying against trusted sources

-├─ Assess confidence levels
+├─ Assessing confidence levels

-└─ Prepare for stakeholder delivery
+└─ Preparing for stakeholder delivery

 Phase 4: REPORTING (Human)

-└─ Present findings with full citation chain
+└─ Presenting findings with a full citation chain

 VII.
-Case Study: Complete Investigation
+Case Study: A Complete Investigation

 Phase 1 - Perplexity (1 hour):

-Phase 2 - Espectro (4 hours):
+Phase 2 - espectrosint (4 hours):

-Phase 3 - Verification & Reporting (2 hours):
+Phase 3 - Verification and Reporting (2 hours):

-Total Time: 7 hours (vs. 25-30 hours manual research)
+Total Time: 7 hours (vs. 25-30 hours of manual research)

 Frequently Asked Questions

 Perplexity integrates real-time web search with cited sources.
-ChatGPT has knowledge cutoff.
+ChatGPT has a knowledge cutoff.
 For time-sensitive investigations, Perplexity's real-time capability is essential.

 Can Perplexity be used for initial reconnaissance?

-How do you verify Perplexity findings?
+How do you verify Perplexity's findings?

-What search queries work best for OSINT?
+Which search queries work best for OSINT?

 Does Perplexity cite its sources?